realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 (See `SqliteExampleExtended.cs` in the repository for the finished version.)

 In the previous section we have looked at the most simple version of a database example you can think of.
 One table, one row and only one value we're interested in.
-Even though a database like Sqlite can deal with any kind of complexity, we want to be able to compare it to the previous parts of this tutorial series and will therefore look at the same `Extended example`, using three hit counts instead of one and using modifier keys to identify them: `Shift` and `Control`.
+Even though a database like SQLite can deal with any kind of complexity, we want to be able to compare it to the previous parts of this tutorial series and will therefore look at the same `Extended example`, using three hit counts instead of one and using modifier keys to identify them: `Shift` and `Control`.

 Let's start by creating a new script `SqliteExampleExtended.cs` and attach it to the capsule.
 Copy over the code from `SqliteExampleSimple` and apply the following changes to it.
 First, defie the three hit counts: